lukeDeanDev/azure-auth-with-swagger/README.md

 Azure OAuth2 authenticationCode flow with v2 tokens through swagger

+This is an example of how to get `express`, `passport`, `passport-azure-ad`, `swagger-ui-express`, and Azure working together in harmony.

 ## Create an Application Registration in Azure Active Directory

 In your Azure Active Directory tenant, create a new "App registration".
 For our purposes, this becomes our OAuth client definition.